plhosk/music-of-life/README.md

   - Produces a click sound every 16 generations
   - Shuts off if the concentration of active cells drops below a certain value

-Also the musical scales for each voice are predefined, and the musical key changes randomly between defined possiblities every 192 generations.
+Also the duration of notes varies according to total cell activity, musical scales for each voice are predefined, and the musical key changes randomly between defined possiblities every 192 generations.

-As you can see, there's a lot of artistic license in making the music sound decent.
+As you can see, there's a lot of artistic license involved in making the music sound anything like music.
 The game of life simulation doesn't magically produce beautiful music without somebody making it do so.

-One could think of this implementation as like a guided music box - the music is influenced by the simulation, but not entirely defined by it.
+One could think of this implementation as guided music box - the music is influenced by the simulation, but not entirely defined by it.

 ### Further possibilities